-The Paducah and Louisville Railway (reporting marks, PAL) is a Regional operation based in Paducah, Kentucky that began operations in 1986 over ex-Illinois Central trackage.
-Today it operates over 260 miles of railroad and is owned by Four Rivers Transportation, which itself is partially owned, interestingly enough, by Class I railroad CSX Transportation.
-The P&L also operates the Appalachian & Ohio Railroad in West Virginia in conjunction with CSX along the latter’s Cowen Subdivision, which heads south out of Grafton (this line was originally leased to Watco but in 2006 contracted out to the P&L retaining the A&O name).
-Today, the P&L remains an important transportation artery in western Kentucky, which because of its location enables it to interchange with several Class Is and a handful of smaller railroads.
+The Paducah and Louisville Railway (reporting marks, PAL) is a regional operation based in Paducah, Kentucky that began operations in 1986 over ex-Illinois Central trackage.
+Today it utilizes over 260 miles of railroad and is owned by P&L Transportation (previously known as Four Rivers Transportation), which itself is controlled by CSX Corporation (parent company to CSX Transportation, its railroad division).
+The P&L also operates the Appalachian & Ohio Railroad in West Virginia (predominately hauls coal over the leased CSX Cowen Subdivision, a former Baltimore & Ohio corridor) and Evansville Western Railway, a 124.5-mile short line which links Evansville, Indiana with Okawville, Illinois (ex-Louisville & Nashville).

-The history of the Paducah and Louisville Railway, one of today's somewhat unknown Class II regionals, began in the mid-1980s when the Illinois Central Gulf looked to sell or abandon its main line to Louisville, the extreme eastern terminus of the railroad.
-The ICG was a combination of the Illinois Central and Gulf, Mobile & Ohio railroads in 1972.
-The trackage the railroad sold in August, 1986 between Paducah and Louisville to form the P&L was originally part of the Illinois Central system.
+The history of the Paducah and Louisville Railway, one of today's somewhat unknown Class II regionals, began service on August 27, 1986 when Illinois Central Gulf spun-off its main line to Louisville, the extreme eastern terminus of the railroad.
+The ICG was a combination of the Illinois Central and Gulf, Mobile & Ohio railroads, which merged in 1972.
+The union proved to be rather unsuccessful, a less tumultuous version of the earlier Penn Central debacle.
+The one healthy Illinois Central found itself financially frail by the 1980's.
+In an effort to return the company to profitability, management embarked upon a massive sell-off of the 9,500-mile network.
+According to the book "Illinois Central Railroad," author Tom Murray notes this trackage totaled an incredible 3,000 miles.
+The P&L was originally part of the Illinois Central's Kentucky Division and totaled 287 miles.
 Interestingly, while the IC is most often recognized for Midwestern north-south railroad it did reach well into Kentucky as well as Nashville, Tennessee.

+There are many examples like the P&L around the country; the Indiana & Ohio, Buffalo & Pittsburgh, Montana Rail Link, Wisconsin Central, and others.
+In some cases, Class I's have even repurchased the properties (like the Wisconsin Central).
 Being located along the Ohio and Tennessee Rivers the PAL offers transload and bulk terminal services from the numerous barge traffic serving both waterways.
 These terminals are located at both Paducah and Louisville.
 For more information regarding the Paducah and Louisville Railway please click here to visit their official website.
 Also, if you may be interested in learning more about the history of the Illinois Central please click here.
 Currently the P&L’s roster consists entirely of EMDs, all of which are Geeps.
-Additionally, they use one of the more attractive paint schemes for a small railroad using a combination of dark green and black with white trim.Home › Class II Railroads › Paducah & Louisville
+Additionally, they use one of the more attractive paint schemes for a small railroad using a combination of dark green and black with white trim.